 Integral to your quick recovery from surgery is good post-operative care.
-This does not stop when you leave hospital, but actually continues until Mr Pacifico discharges you from follow-up after your complete recovery from your procedure.
+This covers a wide range of areas, including post-operative garments and bras, amongst other considerations (we usually recommend macom garments).
+Post-operative care does not stop when you leave hospital, but actually continues until Mr Pacifico discharges you from follow-up after your complete recovery from your procedure.
 You will be given instructions on leaving hospital so will know what to do (and what not to do) once you get home.

 Appropriate follow-up arrangements will be made for you on discharge from hospital, which will involve appointments to see both the nurses and Mr Pacifico in the outpatient clinic.